Multivariate density estimation from privatised data: universal consistency and minimax rates: Minimax lower bound

-where the infimum is taken over all, potentially interactive, privacy channels $Q$ ensuring $\alpha$-differential privacy, and all estimators $\ftilde$ based on the privatised observations $Z_1,\ldots,Z_n$. \end{theorem}
+where the infimum is taken over all, potentially interactive, privacy channels $Q$ ensuring $\alpha$-LDP, and all estimators $\ftilde$ based on the privatised observations $Z_1,\ldots,Z_n$. \end{theorem}

+As for Theorem~\ref{Thm:prate}, one can rewrite this result for the interesting privacy regime where $\alpha\in [0,1]$.
+Then the lower bound in Theorem \ref{THM:LOWER:LIPSCHITZ} can be rewritten as

-In our setup where one treats the privacy parameter as a numerical constant, the rate in terms of $n$ is $n^{-\frac{1}{2d+2}}$.
-Note that Theorem~\ref{Thm:prate} states that the rate obtained is optimal and cannot be improved by any, potentially interactive, privacy mechanism.
+Thus, the upper bound (\ref{as}) and the lower bound (\ref{ass}) are matching, i.e., the obtained rate (\ref{as}) is essentially optimal and cannot be improved by any, potentially interactive, privacy mechanism.
 We emphasise that the privacy mechanism defined by~\eqref{eq:def:Z_i} and \eqref{Eq:Mech2} is of the preferential, non-interactive, form.

-By some appropriate adjustments this lower bound might be generalised to more general Lipschitz classes as considered in Devroye and Györfi \cite{DeGy85}.
-However, these classes contain smoother functions which cannot be estimated with the optimal rate via the piecewise constant histogram estimator.
+Using essentially the same techniques as the ones used in the proof of Theorem~\ref{THM:LOWER:LIPSCHITZ}, private minimax lower bounds for more general smoothness classes as considered in \citep{DeGy85} can be derived.
+More precisely, for Hölder smooth densities with index $\beta\in (0,1]$ one can establish the lower bound $n^{-\beta/(2\beta+2d)}$.